wp-plugins/advertising-manager/readme.txt

 * Add usage information at the bottom of the list screen
 * By default, show a placeholder ad (not the real ad) for admin users so that ad quality is higher
 * Add ability to show in an email
-* Send daily and weekly statistics information
+* Move stats into its own table http://codex.wordpress.org/Creating_Tables_with_Plugins

+== Bugs ==

+* Setting number of ads to display in ad-list does not work.
+* Unable to configure what columns to display in ad-list.

 == Upgrade Notice ==

-= 3.4.28 =
+= 3.4.29 =
-* Fixed bug when using filtering by tag or category
-* Removed templates for wordpress versions 2.4 and earlier
+* Tested for Wordpress 4.0
-* Reformatted code in preparation for ad slots
+* Reformatted code to prepare for Analytics - coming soon!
+* Fixed bug with previewing ad

 == Change Log ==

+= 3.4.29 =
+* Tested for Wordpress 4.0
+* Reformatted code to prepare for Analytics - coming soon!
+* Fixed bug with previewing ad

 = 3.4.28 =
 * Fixed bug when using filtering by tag or category